tedmiston/notes/You Have Too Much Shit.md

 ---

 ## Meta
-- The chapters are so short that it felt right to compile all of the notes into one section.
+- The chapters are so short that it felt right to compile all of the notes into one section

 ## Notes